 This is the clothing you wear on special occasions or if you have a career that still requires a daily suit.
 When you are “dressed up,” you are matching your attire to specific standards, locations, and conventions.
 We all know how you dress for a job interview, a wedding, an anniversary, or a funeral.
 Each of these events comes with social expectations, and we have a shared style language around these important occasions.

 Though some workplaces have moved to a more relaxed environment, many offices still have a business casual dress code.
 Business casual probably doesn’t mean a suit; touches of formality like blazers, khaki pants or suit pants, a button-down shirt or polo, and dress shoes are hallmarks of the classic business casual look.

 Casual, of course, is your most relaxed look.
-It isn’t necessarily as simple as wearing whatever you want.
+It isn’t necessarily as simple as waring whatever you want.
 If you receive an invitation that reads “casual attire,” you probably shouldn’t show up in gym clothes.
 For our purposes, “casual” means no pretense of formality.

 Some say smart casual is anything dressier than a sweatsuit, but less formal than a business suit.
 That doesn’t give us much to work with.
 You could also get hyper-specific, checking off a box to create your smart casual outfit: a blazer, dress shirt, neat jeans and brown loafers.
 Looking at it that way is far too confining.

 It’s better not to look at smart casual as a set of rules or a list of particular items.
 Your intention is to look great in any environment.
 A smart casual outfit should feel versatile, sharp, and ready for anything.

 Smart casual can even mean the right t-shirt (perhaps accompanied by a blazer) or even the right sneakers (probably solid colored and higher-end).
 A pressed t-shirt or a crisp pair of jeans can fit the bill just as well as a tailored blazer.